brettshollenberger/codecabulary/Writing Acceptance Tests in Capybara.md

 Being that the Acceptance Testing DSL is really just an extension of (and in many ways aliasing of) the RSpec language, readers can get a more detailed look at writing acceptance tests in [Writing Specs in RSpec](https://github.com/brettshollenberger/ruby_wiki/blob/master/Writing%20Specs%20in%20RSpec.md).

+For a more detailed look at Capybara, check out the [Capybara Cheet Sheet](https://github.com/brettshollenberger/ruby_wiki/blob/master/Capybara%20Cheat%20Sheet.md).